 Sharps collections can be arranged over the phone by calling 0800 328 6023.
 Anyone requiring a clinical waste sack collection will be asked to complete and return a form so we can assess the most appropriate way of handling your waste.
 We require your healthcare professional to confirm whether the waste you produce is infectious.
 You can download the form at the bottom of this page and return to:

 Letchworth Garden City

-For further advice, to request a clinical waste form by post or to request a temporary clinical waste collection please contact Veolia, our contractor, on 0800 328 6023.
+For further advice, to request a clinical waste form by post or to request a temporary clinical waste collection please contact our Waste Service Contractor on 0800 328 6023.

 Clinical Waste Collection Information: